-All full-time employees of CSU participate in a pension plan administered by the Board of Administration of the Public Employees Retirement System (PERS) of the State.
-Individuals employed half-time or more also participate in the pension plan if they are employed for more than six months.
-PERS is a statewide retirement system governed and operated pursuant to Part 3 (commencing with Section 20000), Division 5, Title 2 of the California Government Code.
+In general, full-time employees of CSU participate in a pension plan administered by the Board of Administration of the California Public Employees Retirement System (CalPERS) if they are employed to work for more than six months.
+Part-time employees also participate in the pension plan if they are employed to work for one year or longer.
+CalPERS is a statewide retirement system governed and operated pursuant to Part 3 (commencing with Section 20000), Division 5, Title 2 of the California Government Code.